 This C-shell script will create three empty project tables in the AMET database: mm5Example_profiler, mm5Example_raob, and mm5Example_surface.
 These tables correspond to the matches between the model outputs and (1) the wind profiler observations, (2) the radiosonde observations, and (3) the surface observations.
 After creating these tables, the script then begins the matching process.
-This consists of converting the MM5 output file into a netCDF file, auto-ftping data from the MADIS web site for the model's temporal period, finding the geographic location of each observation site on the model grid and interpolating to those locations, and then populating the appropriate table with the model-obs pairs for each variable.
+This consists of converting the MM5 output file into a netCDF file, auto-ftp-ing data from the MADIS web site for the model's temporal period, unzipping the downloaded data, finding the geographic location of each observation site on the model grid and interpolating to those locations, populating the appropriate table with the model-obs pairs for each variable, and optionally rezipping the data for compressed storage.
 Finally, the script updates the project_log with summary information for the mm5Example project.

-Note that if your MM5 simulation was configured to use a non-PX surface model, you will need to change both the variables \$diagnose_sfc and \$match_config in the populate_project.input file; see Appendix B for more information.
+Note that if your MM5 simulation was configured to use a non-PX surface model, you will need to change the two variables \$diagnose_sfc and \$match_config in the populate_project.input file; see Appendix B for more information.